Main Subjects of Exploration

 While maths is brilliant for counting things and working with quantities, language has the difficult role of describing the things to be counted and their qualities.

 Consider the expression ‘I’m not good at maths’.
-To what extent is an aptitude for maths something fixed from birth?
+If I said I wasn’t good at speaking Japanese, that would be true, but it might not carry the implication that I couldn’t do it.
+Mathematical ability seems to be considered differently, like it’s an ability that is predetermined.
 Shakespeare’s Julius Ceasar said ‘I am constant as the northern star’ - only it turns out that when Julius Cearsar was alive, the northern star would have been different to the northern star when Shakespeare was around (given the Earth’s spinning like a top, gently wobbling around as it rapidly spins).

-I’m can’t be certain, but I have seen that for people who say they’re not good at maths, this idea - and an association perhaps that they are not intelligent - is often the most limiting factor, that once challenged can open new possibilities.
+I can’t be certain, but I have seen that for people who say they’re not good at maths, this idea - often linked with ideas of intelligence - is often the most limiting factor, that once challenged can open new possibilities.
 The association with intelligence is an interesting one also, as the original meaning of the word - around reading (legere) between the lines (inter) - perhaps wouldn’t have be so closely associated with something as technical as maths in years gone by.
-Maths these days seems to be increasingly about following clear lines, not reading between them.
+Maths these days seems to be increasingly about following clear lines, or connecting them, not necessarily reading between them.

 While some of these subjects may appear more adult in nature, I’ve found topics like how the meanings of words have changed over time, and how meanings vary across cultures, to be a starting point that sparks curiosity and offers a deeper understanding of language as a tool.
 It invites exploration into the nature of words, their etymology and meaning, grammatical frameworks, and the cultural implications of languages, and can be helpful in learning English according to the UK curriculum; English as a second language; or other languages (I also teach French).